This post may contain compensated links. For more information read our disclaimer here.

 We used to take our hometown Geelong for granted.

-However, travel gave us a new perspective (it does that to you) and opened our eyes not only to its beauty but to all the reasons to visit Geelong.
+However, travel gave us a new perspective (it does that to you).
+And opened our eyes not only to its beauty but to all the reasons to visit Geelong.

-6 Reasons To Visit Geelong
+6 Reasons To Visit Geelong Australia

-1. The Waterfront
+1. The Geelong Waterfront

-One of our favourite things to do on a Sunday morning is to take a walk along the Waterfront from Rippleside Park to Eastern Beach.
+One of our favourite things to do on a Sunday morning is to take a walk along the Geelong foreshore from Rippleside Park to Eastern Beach.

 2. Eastern Beach

-With the feel of times gone by eastern beach features an art-deco style pool and diving area, and a pavilion that’s home to a café and change rooms.
+With the feel of times gone by Eastern Beach features an art-deco style pool and diving area, and a pavilion that’s home to a cafe and change rooms.

 Kids have fun sliding down the grass embankments on boogie boards, tumbling head over heels at the bottom.

 3. A River Runs Through It

-The Barwon River begins its 160 km journey in the Otway Ranges and flows through Geelong on its way to the sea.
+The Barwon River begins its 160-kilometre journey in the Otway Ranges and flows through Geelong on its way to the sea.

 Follow the path along the riverbank and enjoy the beautiful old river gums and natural wildlife.
-If you make it as far as Buckley’s Falls there’s a chance you may even see a platypus.
+If you make it as far as Buckley’s Falls there’s a chance you may even see a platypus!

-Bird lovers can try to spot the endangered orange-bellied parrot, along with plovers, rosellas, magpies and perhaps a kookaburra or two!
+Bird lovers can try to spot the endangered orange-bellied parrot, along with plovers, rosellas, magpies and perhaps a kookaburra or two.

 4. Wining and Dining

-Geelong is full of great places to eat whether it’s seafood, steak or a good pub meal you’re after you’ll never go hungry.
+Geelong is full of great places to eat.
+Whether it’s seafood, steak or a good pub meal you’re after you’ll never go hungry.

-Or if you fancy some steak then it’s Parkers Steakhouse you need – us locals wouldn’t dream of going anywhere else.
+- Or if you fancy some steak then it’s Parkers Steakhouse you need – us locals wouldn’t dream of going anywhere else.

 In Geelong itself, Geelong Cellar Door is located in a beautiful old building and specialises in fine wines, cheeses, and charcuterie.

 5. It’s Cool!

-With laneways, graffiti art and industrial spaces, the home of Chrissy Amphlett can’t be called anything but cool!
+With laneways, graffiti art and industrial spaces, the home of Chrissy Amphlett can’t be anything but cool!